GET ORDAINED

 • The sangha, the importance of the couple’s spiritual community

-Traditional vows aren't a necessary part of a Buddhist wedding, but the promises that a couple makes to each other are essential.
+Traditional marriage vows aren't a necessary part of a Buddhist wedding, but the promises that a couple makes to each other are essential.

 Couples will usually speak to one another about the meaning of marriage and love, drawing on the tenets of Buddhism.
 They might talk about wisdom, compassion, joy, harmony, the inevitable changes that occur in marriage, or the inescapable nature of suffering — and promise one another to meet these realities with love, kindness, and patience.
 Some couples exchange prayer beads or other small gifts.